-Students attending a CDE-approved facility school that are included in the school's monthly billing to CDE may not be submitted for per pupil funding by a district within Student October unless the student meets one of the rare scenarios described below:
+Students attending a CDE-approved facility may not be submitted for per pupil funding by a district within Student October unless the student meets one of the rare scenarios described below:

-- Transfer students: The student was attending the facility school as of the count date, but left the facility and began attending the district school within the 11-day count period (i.e., within 5 days following the count date). - Short-term placement students: The student was enrolled, scheduled, and attending a district school during the current school year; was placed short-term at the facility school for a period encompassing the count date (while remaining enrolled at the district school); and resumed attendance at the district school within 30 days following the pupil enrollment count date. - District incurred general cost of tuition: This is an extraordinarily rare situation in which the CDEapproved facility school does not include the student in its monthly billing to CDE, because the district is paying the full tuition costs for the student.
-To claim a student for funding in this circumstance, the district must provide documentation from the facility school which clearly indicates that the facility school did not include the student in its monthly billing to CDE.
+- Transfer students: The student was attending the facility school as of the count date, but left the facility and began attending the district school within the 11-day count period (i.e., within 5 days following the count date). - Short-term placement students: The student was enrolled, scheduled, and attending a district school during the current school year; was placed short-term at the facility school for a period encompassing the count date (while remaining enrolled at the district school); and resumed attendance at the district school within 30 days following the pupil enrollment count date.